All Episodes

 A plea bargain is amnesty.

-And he has also said in the past that his job is to go there and he during this debate, not today, but previous to today, he has said that his purpose is go there and work with Democrats to get things done because I guess they're the majority, so we've got to work with them.
+And he has also said in the past that his job is to go there and during this debate, not today, but previous to today, he has said that his purpose is to go there and work with Democrats to get things done because I guess they're the majority.

-Um and those who elected him don't think that's his job.
+And those who elected him don't think that's his job.

-Those that elected Senator Gramnesty believe that his job is to defend his own principles and ideals and try to uh emerge victorious after political battles with Democrats, not get along with them.
+Those that elected Senator Gramnesty believe that his job is to defend his own principles and ideals and try to emerge victorious after political battles with Democrats, not get along with them.

 What he all ought to be noticing here is Senator McCain's precipitous plummet into single digits in the Republican presidential primary.